sww1235/CookBookRS/README.md

 An optional database for ingredient inventory can be specified via the config file.
 This is a postgreSQL database with the following schema:

 SCHEMA TBD

+## Credits

+Favicon generated using <https://favicon.io> from the Twemoji project.
+Used under the terms of the CC-BY 4.0 license.